Graph-Dictionary Signal Model for Sparse Representations of Multivariate Data: Bilinear Primal-Dual Splitting Algorithm

+which, except for the last term, corresponds to our objective in \cref{eq:objective-nll-split}.
+The limitation of PDS is that ${\bm A: \R^N \to \R^M}$ has to be a linear operator on~$\bm x$, while our $\bmr L$ is a bilinear operator combining $\bm \Delta$ and $\bm W$, for which we need to design a specific method.

-The original PDS algorithm looks for solutions to both a primal and a dual problem, given respectively by $\bm x$ and $\bm{Ax}$, and iteratively brings them closer by combining gradient and proximal descent \citep{parikhProximalAlgorithms2013}.
-More precisely, given proximal parameters $\tau, \sigma > 0$, and initial estimate $(\bm x_0, \bm y_0) \in \R^N \times \R^M$, it performs the following iteration for every $n \geq 0$, until convergence:
+PDS looks for solutions to both a primal and a dual problem, given respectively by $\bm x$ and $\bm{Ax}$, and iteratively brings them closer by combining gradient and proximal descent \citep{parikhProximalAlgorithms2013}.
+More precisely, given proximal parameters $\tau, \sigma > 0$, and an initial estimate $(\bm x_0, \bm y_0) \in \R^N \times \R^M$, it performs the following iteration for every $n \geq 0$, until convergence:

 where $\bm A^*$ is the adjoint of $\bm A$, and $h^*$ is the Fenchel conjugate of the function $h$.